Black Cat (Marvel Comics): Powers and abilities

+Equipment

 The Black Cat has also acquired several devices from the Tinkerer that increase her agility and heighten her strength.
 She wears earrings that interact with the balance centers of her brain to grant her enhanced agility.
 She has contact lenses that let her see in various ranges of the electromagnetic spectrum, such as infrared and ultraviolet.
 Her costume contains micro-servos that enhance her strength above normal human levels.
 The gloves of her costume contain steel micro-filaments, which form retractable claws at the fingertips when she flexes her fingers (triggering a magnetic surge which condenses the filaments into polarized talons) which enable her to tear through most surfaces and easily scale walls.
 Using this equipment, the Black Cat has been able to beat enemies who have superhuman abilities.

 The Black Cat has a miniature grappling hook device hidden in the "fur" of each glove, designed by her father Walter Hardy which enables her to swing from buildings in a manner similar to Spider-Man, though not quite as fast.
 She can also use the cable from this device as a tightrope, wall scaling device, swing line, or as a weapon in combat.